stedavkle/personal-site/md/posts/index.md

 - ### [The Simplest Cookie Clicker Autoclicker](/posts/auto-cookie/)

-    Cheating at Cookie Clicker by building a simple autoclicker for that runs as a bookmarklet.
+    Cheating at Cookie Clicker by building a simple autoclicker that runs as a bookmarklet.

 - ### [My Favorite Programming Problem to Teach](/posts/digit-length/)